machellerogden/needful/README.md

 # Needful

-> A teensy tiny little FP library.
+> A 4kb FP library for the 80% use case.

 ## Why not use ramda / lodash / underscore?